 It is not uncommon to come across things that we like very much or don’t like at all.
 It is not about just the material items; it is quite frequent about humans as well.
 At times we like someone and praise him for something while in some cases it can be totally opposite.
-Let us look at it in a bit more detail.
+Praise and criticism are part of us.

 When we like something about someone, we appreciate but usually it is quite brief.
 We just say well-done, great, good job and so on.
 I do not consider it adequate and call it miserly praise but if we don’t like something, we spend more time in expressing our disapproval particularly if it is about a human being.
 Majority is miser in expressing appreciation but very “elaborate and generous” in criticizing or ridiculing others.
 I think it should be the other way round.